SharpeimQ/Personal-Portfolio/_posts/2025-01-24-resume-post.md

 ### About Me
 <div class="resume-post-container">
   <p>
     Hello stranger!
 My name is Joseph Q. Wang (王秋雨), a self-taught web developer and a Junior CS undergraduate at NJIT.
-I learned basic web development from The Odin Project in 2023, but burnt-out and took a step back to focus on my academics and other interests.
+I learned basic web development from The Odin Project in 2023, but burnt out and took a step back to focus on my academics and other interests.
   </p>
   <p>
-    Now, after some time off and developing a solid routine <em>(so very true)</em>, I decided to rekindle my web development journey in 2025.
+    Now, after some time off and developing a solid routine (so very true), I decided to rekindle my web development journey in 2025.
 I mapped out a few fun projects I want to build based around some technologies I want to learn, including this portfolio website built with Jekyll.
 I have some exciting plans, and so far, it's been nice getting back into it!
   </p>
   <p>
     I plan to learn by doing, and whenever I complete a project, I'll document it on this portfolio site.